 Genesis can generally be broken into two large movements, each one the beginning of a bigger story.
 The first is the story of God’s relationship with the world.
 The second is the origin story of God’s relationship with Israel.

-Movement 1: God and the world
+Movement 1: God and humanity

 Genesis opens with God creating the heavens and the earth, the stars, the plants, the animals, and humans: Adam and Eve.
 God places Adam and Eve in the Garden of Eden, but they rebel against God, introducing a curse of sin and death to the world.